 Monument Peak and Foster Point Loop Trail

-If you’re looking for hike that traverses the San Diego mountain ranges and overlooks the deserts below, consider hiking Monument Peak and the Foster Point Loop trail located near Mount Laguna within the Cleveland National Forest.
-The hike is a loop trail that begins off the Big Laguna trail head off the Sunrise Highway.
-The trail then takes you to the top of Monument Peak near Mount Laguna, travels along the Pacific Crest Trail to Foster Point, and loops into the Mount Laguna Recreational area back to the starting point.
-Monument Peak is known for it’s incredible panoramic views of the San Diego Mountains, Mexico, Salton Sea, and on a clear day, out to the Arizona Border.
-Further along the trail, Foster point is a rock overlooking a canyon and out into the desert with a large drop off of a couple thousand feet right below where you’re standing.
+If you’re looking for hike that traverses the San Diego mountain ranges and overlooks the deserts below, consider hiking Monument Peak and the Foster Point Loop trail.
+This trail is located in the Mount Laguna area within the Cleveland National Forest.
+This hike is a loop trail that begins off the Big Laguna trailhead off the Sunrise Highway.
+The trail leads to the eastern edges of Mount Laguna where there will be expansive views of the Salton Sea and the Sonoran Desert.

 On A Personal Note: